 Matthew HevertCo-Mechanical Lead

-Matthew came to the University of Georgia from Denver, Colorado to pursue his goal of designing and developing advanced satellite optic systems.
-In 2015 Matthew took part in creating a successful Rocksat-C scientific payload.
+Matthew came to the University of Georgia from Denver, Colorado to pursue his goal of designing and developing advanced satellite optic systems and now co-leads the mechanical team.
+In 2015 Matthew led a small team in creating a successful Rocksat-C scientific payload that launched on an Improved Terrier Orion rocket.
+The SPOC and MOCI payloads will be Matthew's 3rd and 4th launched scientific payloads.

 Casper VersteegCo-Mechanical Lead